David H. Bailey

 "Computo ergo sum."

 This site is owned and operated by David H. Bailey.
-Material on this site is provided for research purposes only, and does not necessarily reflect the views or policies of the Lawrence Berkeley National Lab, the University of California, the U.S. Department of Energy or any other organization.
+Material on this site is provided for research purposes only, and does not necessarily reflect the views or policies of the Lawrence Berkeley National Lab, the University of California, Davis, the U.S. Department of Energy or any other organization.

 - 25 Apr 2013: Bailey was quoted in the Institutional Investor and also in the San Jose Mercury News on the potential of using high-performance computer technology to warn of impending stock market crashes.

 - 4 Mar 2013: Bailey was quoted in Quanta (the Simons Foundation news column) and in a Wired news report on the increasingly complexity of mathematical and scientific computation, and the need for reproducibility in the field.

 - 20 Nov 2012: The Bailey-Borwein Huffington Post article on the age of the Earth has been read at least 250,000 times (extrapolating from 2500 "Likes").

 - 11 Apr 2012: Bailey's book Exploratory Experimentation in Mathematics: Selected Works is out -- see in "Books" below.